Robotics-Club-IIT-BHU/Robotics-Camp-2023/Phase2 - Week1/Neural Networks/readme.md

 * `Numpy`: Go through numpy resources we provided in Intro to ML section.
 * `Weight Intialization`: https://towardsdatascience.com/weight-initialization-techniques-in-neural-networks-26c649eb3b78

 Maybe some of the stuff may look overwhelming but it's just implementation of everything you have learned so far.
-Go thorugh codes, debug them and underdtand them.
+Go thorugh codes, debug them and understand.
 If you face any problem don't hesitate to ask in group.
 Best of luck!